berrli/GPU_Training/course/lessons/00_setup.md

 spack add python@3.12
 spack add cuda
 ```
-> [!NOTE]
+!!! note
-> This step will simply say that you intend to install these packages, at this time spack is still waiting for more packages to be added to the environment specification.
+    This step will simply say that you intend to install these packages, at this time spack is still waiting for more packages to be added to the environment specification.
 We can check what the current specification is (e.g. package list, dependecies, compilers to be used etc.) with `spack spec`.

 Finally we are able to install all of the pakcages into out spack environment with
 ```bash